sanjeevsubedi/sanzeev.com.np/content/blog/2017-10-05/solid-prinicples-in-javascript.md

 ```

 -   With the above changes, we have achieved the extension without modifying the existing code.
--   If there is a new requirement to support a new data format, we can just create an instance of the new data exporter type and register it with the hospital from outside of the hospital class.
+-   If there is a new requirement to support a new data format, we can just create an instance of the new data exporter type and register it with the `Hospital` class from outside of the `Hospital` class.

 ### Can we predict everything about the future and design the class/abstraction?